 - If UCAS don’t have your results, you need to call your college/sixth form

+If your university place is unconfirmed because the university doesn’t have your grades yet, it’s your college/sixth form you need to call.
 UCAS doesn’t gather results from colleges and sixth forms.
-If your University place is unconfirmed because the University doesn’t have your grades yet, it’s your college/sixth form you need to call.
-UCAS is simply the middleman between the colleges/sixth forms and Universities; if your college hasn’t sent your results through to UCAS, they’re the ones you should be contacting to find out what’s going on.
+UCAS is simply the middleman between the colleges/sixth forms and universities; if your college hasn’t sent your results through to UCAS, they’re the ones you should be contacting to find out what’s going on.

-Once you’ve secured your place in Clearing, relax!
-But not for too long as you’ll need to start thinking about student accommodation, letting student finance know about your change of institution, and familiarising yourself with your new University.
+Once you’ve secured your place in Clearing, you can relax!
+But not for too long as you’ll need to start thinking about student accommodation, letting student finance know about your change of institution, and familiarising yourself with your new university.